gitit4321/janggi/README.md

 # Janggi

-This program is a python implementaion of the board game Janggi, otherwise known as Korean chess.
+This is a python implementaion of the board game Janggi, otherwise known as Korean chess.
 The game engine, which originally utilized a command line based interface, was built as a portfolio project for CS162 at Oregon State University.
 I then chose to build out a graphic user interface in order to provide an easier way for users to interact with the project.

 ## Rules
 The pieces are octagonal in shape, vary in size, are placed on the intersections of lines, and are arranged symmetrically.
 Each side of the board has a nine-point fortress, marked by an “X” of diagonal lines.
 The General (or King) begins in the center of the fortress.